-The trips were facilitated by 60 Field Directors - parents and teachers - who were provided with the skills to lead small groups of students in these reef exploration activities, based on a marine ecology curriculum developed by SEA.
+The trips were facilitated by 62 Field Directors - parents and teachers - who were provided with the skills to lead small groups of students in these reef exploration activities, following a basic curriculum provided by SEA.

 Students during an educational visit to Laughing Bird Caye National Park (Photo: J. Mendez / SEA)